niieli/NikoArchipelagoMod/README.md

 ## Planned features
 - Every APSave has a companion save file (Improve Async sessions)
 - Collect/Release reflecting on the save
+- Fix box warping(Should be in the next version)